akuppan1/ARMA-Time-series-Analysis-of-Real-Estate/README.md

 3. The Data used and Challenges with it
 4. Cleaning and Prepping the Data
 5. ARMA Forecasting data - all NYC boroughs and observations
-6. LinkedIn GreyKite forecasating of data - all NYC boroughs and observations
+6. LinkedIn GreyKite forecasting of data - all NYC boroughs and observations
 7. LSTM Forecasting data - all NYC boroughs and observations
 8. Permit Data Analysis and decisions
 9. Observations/Recommendations